Close Menu

 If you don’t meet listing 7.08, then you can still win SSD benefits if you can’t work due to your severe symptoms.
 The SSA looks to the mental and physical symptoms that occur after a pulmonary embolism.
 Once they determine the impact of those symptoms, they will know your residual functional capacity (RFC).

-If you RFC is limited, then it can prevent you from working.
+If your RFC is limited, then it can prevent you from working.
 For example, if you have leg surgery following a pulmonary embolism it may impair your ability to walk.
 Likewise, you may not be able to sit for 8 hours a day in an office chair.
 Or, it may require you to lay down during the day with your legs above your heart.
 If so, then this could prevent you from working.

 HIRE US FOR OUR YEARS OF EXPERIENCE

-In the past 30 years, we have won millions of dollars in ongoing and past due due SSD and SSI benefits for our clients.
-If you want to win too, then you need to hire an attorney with the experience to win your case.
+In the past 30 years, we have won millions of dollars in ongoing and past due SSDI benefits for our clients.
+If you want to win benefits, then you need to hire an attorney with experience.
 Also, you need a lawyer to help you through the appeal process.
 Contact us today.
 We can help you win benefits for your pulmonary embolism.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients get the best plan with their Medicare benefits.
-Our lawyers and staff can help you apply for disability benefits using the SSA’s website.
+Our lawyers and staff can help you apply for SSD benefits using the SSA’s website.

-If you have a pulmonary embolism case and cannot work, then you should hire an attorney.
+If you have a pulmonary embolism and cannot work, then you should hire an attorney.
 An attorney can help you win your SSD benefits.
 In order to hire us, all you need to do is contact us.
 We offer a free review of your case over the phone.
 Furthermore, it doesn’t cost anything to call us.

 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This means if we win your SSD case, then you pay the attorney fee out of your back benefits.
 If you do not win, then there is no attorney fee for you to pay.
+You can learn how attorney fees work in disability cases.

 WE WORK FOR YOU NO MATTER WHERE YOU LIVE

 Additionally, we represent clients in many states.
 These states include Nevada, Utah, and Idaho.
 Learn more about filing an application for SSD benefits in Idaho.
 We also have clients in Colorado and California.
-Find out more about Nevada SSD benefits.
-Learn more about Utah SSD and SSI benefits.
-Read here for Colorado SSSD benefits information.
-Learn more information about other blood disorders, like hemophilia.
+Find out about Nevada SSD benefits.
+Also, learn about Utah SSD and SSI benefits and Colorado SSD benefits.

-Information about California disability benefits is here.
+You can also review information about California disability benefits.
 No matter where you live, we will answer your questions.
 Hire our team to help you win SSD benefits for pulmonary embolism.
-We want to be your legal team.
-Call us now if you cannot work due to a pulmonary embolism.
+Learn about other blood disorders, like hemophilia.

 Facebook Twitter LinkedIn